Probabilistic context-free grammar: Weighted context-free grammar

 An extended version of the CYK algorithm can be used to find the "lightest" (least-weight) derivation of a string given some WCFG.

 When the tree weight is the product of the rule weights, WCFGs and PCFGs can express the same set of probability distributions.

 Applications

 RNA structure prediction

+Since the 1990s, PCFG has been applied to model RNA structures.